SMMuntasir/Machine_Learning_101/README.md

 ---

-## 📌 Notes
+## 📌 Notes (Stack)

 - Starting with statistics .
 - Follow the roadmap sequentially for a systematic approach.
 - Mainly doing project and learning alongside.
+Following this [Machine Learning for Everybody – Full Course](https://youtu.be/i_LwzRVP7bg?si=jJ6MeWEtafMDQMCl)